This post may contain affiliate links. Please see my disclosure policy for more details.

 It’s very hard to calculate a daily budget for backpacking Australia, as there are so many factors that will affect what you spend.

 If you’re mainly staying in hostels, I’d budget $28 per night for accommodation, and $10 per day for food.
-So $38 per day as a base rate.
+So $38 per day as a minimum base rate.

 Increasing that to $60 per day would be more realistic, and allow things like an Australian sim card, public transport in cities, snacks, coffees, a meal out or cinema trip at the weekend and maybe a few drinks.